-- No modification may be made to the component parts of the restraint system (belts and seats and their mountings) fitted originally.
-For special operations (e.g. fitting child seats) contact an approved Dealer. - Do not use devices which allow any slack in the belts (e.g. clothes pegs, clips, etc.): a seat belt which is worn too loosely may cause injury in the event of an accident. - Never wear the shoulder strap under your arm or behind your back. - Never use the same belt for more than one person and never hold a baby or child on your lap with your seat belt around them. - The belt should never be twisted. - Following an accident, have the seat belts checked and replaced if necessary.
-Always replace your seat belts as soon as they show any signs of wear. - When putting back the rear bench seat, take care that the seat belts are correctly positioned so that they can be used properly. - Make sure that the buckle is inserted into the appropriate catch. - Ensure that no objects are placed in the area around the seat belt catch as they could prevent it from being properly secured.
+- No modification may be made to the component parts of the originally fitted restraint system: belts, seats and their mountings.
+For special operations (e.g. fitting child seats), please contact an authorised dealer. - Do not use devices which allow any slack in the belts (e.g. clothes pegs, clips, etc.): a seat belt which is worn too loosely may cause injury in the event of an accident. - Never wear the shoulder strap under your arm or behind your back. - Never use the same belt for more than one person and never hold a baby or child on your lap with your seat belt around them. - The belt should never be twisted. - Following an accident, have the seat belts checked and replaced if necessary.
+Always replace your seat belts as soon as they show any signs of wear. - When putting back the rear bench seat, take care that the seat belts are correctly positioned so that they can be used properly. - Make sure that the buckle is inserted into the appropriate catch. - Ensure that no objects are placed in the area around the seat belt catch as they could prevent it from being properly secured. - Make sure the seat belt catch is properly positioned (it should not be hidden away, crushed or flattened by people or objects).